 - Visit a travel clinic.
 Be sure that you are up to date on the correct vaccines for Southeast Asia and have the proper medicines to take with you like antimalarials.
 Check the CDC Travel page to see what you need.

 - Pack bug repellant and reef-safe sunscreen!
-We love Badger Balm as they are all-natural, actually work, and the Anti-Bug Balm is a roll-on stick and perfect for flying carry-on and the sunscreen smells great and is reef safe.
+We love Badger Balm as they are all-natural, actually work, and the Anti-Bug Balm is a balm and perfect for flying carry-on and the sunscreen smells great and is reef safe.

 - Bring appropriate clothing.
 You’ll want your knees and shoulders covered while exploring the various temples to be respectful.
 And once you get off the beach, cover it up!
 We have a full packing guide for Southeast Asia for more details!